 Upcoming Dates: October 2017 (Please contact DRA for more information or to join the mailing list).
 Offered every October to area school groups.
 This program teaches Wabanaki material culture through hands-on experiences such as building wigwams, smoking meat, making cedar twine and etching birch bark.
-Taught in collaboration with Wabanaki Educators.
+Taught in collaboration with Native American Educators.

 Damariscotta Estuarine Education Program (DEEP)

 Engaging local science classes in late elementary and middle school in hands-on original exploration of the Damariscotta River Estuary.
-Students work with mentor scientists to design small field studies to test their own hypotheses.
+Students work with mentor scientists to design small-scale field studies to test their own hypotheses.

 Additional Immersion Education Science Programs